ROCm/rocprofiler-sdk/README.md

 # ROCprofiler-SDK:  Application Profiling, Tracing, and Performance Analysis

 > [!IMPORTANT]
 We are phasing out development and support for `ROCTracer, ROCprofiler, rocprof, and rocprofv2` in favour of `ROCprofiler-SDK` and `rocprofv3` in upcoming ROCm releases.
 Starting with the `ROCm 6.4` release, only critical defect fixes will be addressed for older versions of the profiling tools and libraries.
-We encourage all users to upgrade to the latest version of the `ROCprofiler-SDK` library and the `rocprofv3` tool to ensure continued support and access to new features. `ROCprofiler SDK` is still in beta today and will be production-ready by `ROCm 6.5`.
+We encourage all users to upgrade to the latest version of the `ROCprofiler-SDK` library and the `rocprofv3` tool to ensure continued support and access to new features.

     Please note that we anticipate the end of life for ROCprofiler V1/V2 and ROCTracer within nine months after the ROCm 6.5 release, aligning with the Q1 2026.